chbeer/CBCouchbaseIncrementalStore/README.md

 **NOTE:** __You should not use this repo as it's outdated!__ This has been included into CouchbaseLite in the Extras folder: https://github.com/couchbase/couchbase-lite-ios/blob/master/Source/API/Extras/CBLIncrementalStore.h

+But you can still use this to "talk" to TouchDB or CouchDB directly.

 ----

 ``NSIncrementalStore`` implementation for _CouchDB_ / _TouchDB_ or _CouchbaseLite iOS_.
 It uses CouchCocoa or CouchbaseLite API for communicating with the database.